top of page

 • Share a significant impact that WSP Corpsmembers have had on your organization.

-The WSP position at the RCDSMM is a wonderful addition to all aspects of our team, from in field biology to our education programs.
+The WSP position at the RCDSMM is a wonderful addition to all aspects of our team, from in-field biology to our education programs.
 Every year we get to teach as well as learn from a new individual who brings their own knowledge and ideas to the table.
-This keeps our office dynamic and pushing for the best environment we can foster.
+This keeps our office dynamic and pushes for the best environment we can foster.

 Louisa McCovey